nilearn/nilearn/doc/connectivity/resting_state_networks.rst

 .. topic:: **Page summary**

-   This page demonstrates the use of multi-subject Independent Component Analysis (ICA) of naturalistic stimuli based movie watching fMRI data to extract brain networks in an data-driven way.
+   This page demonstrates the use of multi-subject Independent Component Analysis (ICA) of movie-watching fMRI data to extract brain networks in an data-driven way.
 Here we use the 'CanICA' approach, that implements a multivariate random effects model across subjects.
 A newer technique,